mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ## Building the image

-Once all the configuration steps are done, an image can be built with bitbake:
+Once all the configuration steps are done, build an image with bitbake:

 ```bash
 bitbake <YOUR-TARGET>
 ```

-!!!
-Please replace `<YOUR-TARGET>` with the desired target or image name.
-If you are building for `vexpress-qemu`, set the target to `core-image-full-cmdline`.
-If you are building for the `beaglebone`, set the target to `core-image-base`.
-For more information about the differences with image types on the BeagleBone Black please see [the official Yocto Project BeagleBone support page](https://www.yoctoproject.org/downloads/bsps/pyro23/beaglebone?target=_blank).
+Replace `<YOUR-TARGET>` with the desired target or image name, e.g. `core-image-full-cmdline`.

 !!!
 The first time you build a Yocto Project image, the build process can take several hours.
 The successive builds will only take a few minutes, so please be patient this first time.